-- 1. The amenity of the rural area can be adversely affected through subdivision and consequent development and/or by reverse sensitivity. - 2.
-Rural-residential subdivision and development can limit the use of the rural land resource for primary production activities. - 3.
-Conflict between rural and non-rural activities can adversely affect rural productivity.

-- 4. Long-term pressures for urban expansion can adversely affect the character of the Rural Zone and lead to demands for urban services. - 5.
-Sporadic subdivision can lead to poor connectivity and adverse effects on existing infrastructure. - 6.
-Ongoing problems can occur with on-site sewage disposal systems, especially on smaller sites. - 7.
-Connection to the Council's sewerage reticulation system can create ongoing cost to ratepayers for expanded services
+- RURZ-I1 The amenity of the rural area can be adversely affected through subdivision and consequent development and/or by reverse sensitivity. - RURZ-12 Rural-residential subdivision and development can limit the use of the rural land resource for primary production activities. - RURZ-I3 Conflict between rural and non-rural activities can adversely affect rural productivity. - RURZ-14 Long-term pressures for urban expansion can adversely affect the character of the Rural Zone and lead to demands for urban services. - RURZ-15 Sporadic subdivision can lead to poor connectivity and adverse effects on existing infrastructure. - RURZ-16 Ongoing problems can occur with on-site sewage disposal systems, especially on smaller sites. - RURZ-17 Connection to the Council's sewerage reticulation system can create ongoing cost to ratepayers for expanded services

-- Objective 1: The rural environment is maintained and enhanced while allowing for productive rural activities to be undertaken. - Objective 2: Provide for the use and development of land within the rural area while maintaining, and where practical enhancing, amenity values. - Objective 3: New urban development within the Rural Zone only occurs within the areas identified in Appendix XV and in general accordance with an operative outline development plan included in the District Plan through an approved Plan Change, and only when adequate servicing and infrastructure is are available.
+RURZ-01 The rural environment is maintained and enhanced while allowing for productive rural activities to be undertaken.

+RURZ-02 Provide for the use and development of land within the rural area while maintaining, and where practical enhancing, amenity values.

+RURZ-O3 New urban development within the Rural Zone only occurs within the areas identified in APP6 - Appendix 6 Outline Development Plan Areas and in general accordance with an operative outline development plan included in the District Plan through an approved Plan Change, and only when adequate servicing and infrastructure are available.